element-hq/element-android/PRIVACY.md

 # Firebase Cloud Messaging

-If you installed the app from the Google Play Store, it contains [Firebase Cloud Messaging](https://firebase.google.com/support/privacy/) services that comunicate with the server maintained by [The Matrix.org Foundation](https://matrix.org/legal/privacy-notice) and [Element](https://element.io/privacy) in order to provide efficient push notifications.
+The app contains [Firebase Cloud Messaging](https://firebase.google.com/support/privacy/) services that comunicate with the server maintained by [The Matrix.org Foundation](https://matrix.org/legal/privacy-notice) and [Element](https://element.io/privacy) in order to provide efficient push notifications.
 Please refer to their respective privacy policies for further details.